Cherokee syllabary: Classes

 Student writing in the Cherokee syllabary in an Oklahoma Cherokee-language immersion school.

 Cherokee language classes typically begin with a transliteration of Cherokee into Roman letters, only later incorporating the syllabary.
 The Cherokee language classes offered through Haskell Indian Nations University, Northeastern State University, the University of Oklahoma, the University of Science and Arts of Oklahoma, Western Carolina University, the University of North Carolina at Chapel Hill, and the immersion elementary schools offered by the Cherokee Nation and the Eastern Band of Cherokee Indians, such as New Kituwah Academy, all teach the syllabary.
 The fine arts degree program at Southwestern Community College incorporates the syllabary in its printmaking classes.

 Unicode

-Cherokee was added to the Unicode standard in September 1999, with the release of version 3.0.
-The character repertoire was extended to include a complete set of lowercase Cherokee letters as well as the archaic character (Ᏽ).
+Cherokee was added to the Unicode standard as a unicameral script in September 1999, with the release of version 3.0.
+The character repertoire was extended to include the archaic letter Ᏽ as well as a complete set of lowercase letters.

-On June 17, 2015, with the release of version 8.0, the Unicode Consortium encoded a lowercase version of the script and redefined Cherokee as a bicameral script.
-Typists would often set Cherokee with two different point sizes so as to mark beginnings of sentences and given names (as in the Latin alphabet).
-Handwritten Cherokee also shows a difference in lower- and uppercase letters, such as descenders and ascenders.
-Lowercase Cherokee has already been encoded in the font Everson Mono.
+On June 17, 2015, with the release of version 8.0, the Unicode Consortium encoded lowercase letters and redefined Cherokee as a bicameral script.
+Previously, typists would sometimes set Cherokee with two different point sizes so as to mark beginnings of sentences and given names (as in the Latin alphabet).
+Handwritten Cherokee would also show a difference in lower- and uppercase letters, such as descenders and ascenders.
+As part of the Unicode proposal, lowercase Cherokee was included in the font Everson Mono.
+However, the lowercase letters are almost never used, and Cherokee continues to be essentially unicameral in practice.